 Massage, yoga, acupuncture, meditation and other stress-reduction therapies.

 PEP is a medication regimen to prevent HIV infection in the event of a risky exposure to HIV.
 PEP is available 24/7 at the St. Luke’s and Roosevelt Emergency Departments, and during business hours at the Spencer Cox Center sites.

 Client-centered medication adherence, education and support, through home visits and/or services at the clinic.

-Inpatient ” friendly visits “, health education, clinic orientation, and supportive listening, provided by trained HIV-positive CCC patients.
+Inpatient ” friendly visits “, health education, clinic orientation, and supportive listening, provided by trained HIV-positive Spencer Cox Center patients.

 Coming Home Program

 Medical and supportive services for individuals who have come home from prison/jail and have any chronic disease(s), provided by formerly incarcerated staff and peers.